 Use the Worklet™ option to perform any scriptable action on devices, including disabling a vulnerable process, managing native OS controls, mass rollback of patches, and moving unwanted applications.
-You can also configure reboot notifications and deferral settings for worklets.
+You can also configure restart notifications and deferral settings for worklets.

 Note: Before you create a worklet from scratch, browse the Worklet Catalog for available and customizable worklets.